 Local and National Meetings

-All fellows have had the opportunity to submit and present posters at the Society for Developmental and Behavioral Pediatrics (SDBP) and/or Pediatric Academic Societies (PAS) annual meetings.
+All fellows are encouraged to submit and present posters at the Society for Developmental and Behavioral Pediatrics (SDBP) and/or Pediatric Academic Societies (PAS) annual meetings.
 In addition, LEND fellows have the opportunity to attend an advocacy conference during the second year of fellowship.
 Fellows have the chance to present their scholarly work at the Baylor College of Medicine Research Symposium as well.

 Community/Advocacy